HDFGroup/vol-log-based/src/README.md

 Internal helper functions used by the callback function are also implemented in separate source files.

 The source files are named according to the purpose of their content.
-The file implementing callback functions for each VOL sub-class are named H5VL_log_<class_name>.cpp/hpp.
+The file implementing callback functions for each VOL sub-class are named `H5VL_log_<class_name>.cpp/hpp`.
-For eaxmple, functions in the attribute sub-class (H5VL_attr_class_t) are implemeted in H5VL_log_att.cpp with their signatures defined in H5VL_log_att.hpp.
+For eaxmple, functions in the attribute sub-class (H5VL_attr_class_t) are implemeted in `H5VL_log_att.cpp` with their signatures defined in `H5VL_log_att.hpp`.
+Callback functions defined in `H5VL_log_<class_name>.cpp/hpp` are functions required by HDF5 to implement any working VOL.
-The source files containing internal helper functions used by the callbacks are named H5VL_log_<class_name>i.cpp/hpp.
+The source files containing internal helper functions used by the callbacks are named `H5VL_log_<class_name>i.cpp/hpp`.
-The letter 'i' in the file name means internal.
+The letter 'i' in the file names means internal.
-For example, H5VL_log_atti.cpp/hpp contain functions used by attribute callback functions.
+For example, `H5VL_log_atti.cpp/hpp` contain functions used by attribute callback functions.
-Functions and componenets that is not related to a particular sub-class are placed in source files named H5VL_logi_<component_name>.cpp/hpp.
+Functions and componenets that is not related to a particular sub-class are placed in source files named `H5VL_logi_<component_name>.cpp/hpp`.
-For example, H5VL_logi_err.cpp/hpp contain functions for error checking and handling.
+For example, `H5VL_logi_err.cpp/hpp` contain functions for error checking and handling.

+In the implementations, variables `uo` and `uvlid` are frequently used.
+An HDF5 VOL (log-based VOL or not) can be stacked upon another HDF5 VOL, and the log-based VOL must also be stacked upon another VOL (called "under VOL", e.g. the native HDF5 VOL).
+This means most of the log-based VOL callback functions need to pass a user's request to the "under VOL", whose `id` is specified `uvlid` (under VOL ID). `uo` is the corresponding object opened/used by the under VOL.

 ### List of source files
 * H5VL_log.cpp/h